schwarzkopfb/enumerated/README.md

 ## Browser usage

 If you want to use Enumerated in a browser, just download and include [enumerated.min.js](https://raw.githubusercontent.com/schwarzkopfb/enumerated/master/enumerated.min.js) in your front-end project.
+Don't worry, it weights only about 5 kB.

 ## Documentation